 The only negative is you are limited to 10 images per month.
 If you’d like to create additional images, you can upgrade to their paid Pro plan, where you are allowed 50 photos per month, or upgrade further to their Unlimited plan.

 Although there is a hack that you can use if you’re in a bind, once you’ve run out of images for the month, Stencil will award you additional photos if you follow or share on various social media platforms.

 Of course, I’m assuming you can only do that once, and I’ve already cashed in those options on my account.

 Another perk I’ve (literally) just discovered is that Stencil allows you to create images for commercial use.
 Again, no further licensing is required.

-This is an interesting development that may warrant further research into the whole Canva vs. Stencil comparison …
+This exciting development may warrant further research into the whole Canva vs. Stencil comparison.

 Click here to find out more about Stencil:

 Okay, so here is where I lay out the actual numbers.
 How many Merch t-shirts did I sell those first three months, and how much did I make in profit.